9 Wild Ways to Love Winter in Colorado

 Hut trips exemplify the true essence of Colorado high-country winter, and more than 160 huts and yurts (permanent circular tents) are available throughout the state for multi-day cross-country skiing or snowshoeing adventures.
 The structures are typically equipped with multiple beds and many essentials, including wood stoves, firewood, kitchenware and, most importantly, outhouses or bathrooms.

-Located between Aspen, Leadville and Vail, the popular 10th Mountain Division Hut System, named for the U.S. Army division of men who trained for combat in the area during WWII, includes 30 huts linked by more than 350 miles of trails.
+Located between Aspen, Leadville and Vail, the popular 10th Mountain Division Hut System, named for the U.S. Army division of men who trained for combat in the area during WWII, includes nearly 40 huts linked by more than 350 miles of trails.
 Tip: Book early; huts are incredibly popular and space fills up fast.

 6. Ice Fishing